DomizianoScarcelli/spotify-recommender/slides.md

 <v-click>

 1. Compute the $k$-nearest-neighbours for each track in the playlist.
 This will result in a collection of $T$ dataframes, where $|T|$ is the number of songs in the playlist.
-A dataframe relevant to the track $t$ has a list of $k$ songs, each one with the distance from $t$ in a separated column;
+(because for each song I generate a Dataframe for the neighbourhood)

 </v-click>

 <v-click>

-2. Aggregate each Dataframe $\in T$ in order to have a single dataframe.
+1. Aggregate each Dataframe $\in T$ in order to have a single dataframe.
    Since we are sure that the size of $T$ is not big, I first convert the dataframes into python dictionaries

 ```python